KirstinLyon/kirstinlyon.github.io/sections/data.md

 ---
 **Data Analytics Consultant** @USAID Mozambique (Mar.
 2024 – Dec.
 2024)

-- Created PowerBI dashboards for the Mozambique Ministry of Health supporting analysis of Maternal and Child Health and Family Planning datasets.
+- Created Power BI dashboards for the Mozambique Ministry of Health supporting analysis of Maternal and Child Health and Family Planning datasets.
 - Supported the USAID IHO budget team by developing monthly and quarterly dashboards that integrated Phoenix and non-Phoenix datasets, using R for data preparation and analysis and Tableau for dashboard creation.
 - Designed and implemented a Tableau dashboard to showcase Demographic Health Surveys (DHS) data, utilizing the RDHS package to streamline data extraction and visualization.